The Physical Education B.S. program is for students who wish to be licensed physical education teachers in K-12 schools.

 Multiple Teacher Licensures

 Our program provides the opportunities to gain a diverse and varied set of skills, experiences and credentials.
 You may choose to pursue teacher licensure majors in Health Education and Physical Education to open the door to more teaching options.
 We also offer a certificate program in coaching.
-Working together with your faculty advisor, you will plan your academic career to ensure that you have the background and experiences that best fit your career goals.
+Working together with your faculty advisor, you will plan your academic career to ensure that you will have the background and experiences that best fit your career goals.